cosc2336-ds-alg/assg07/README.md

 `l1 >> 3` would be performed which appends 3 to the end now, and so on.

-Your `operator>>()` will have the same signature as the `append()` funciton you just completed.
+Your `operator>>()` will have the same signature as the `append()` function you just completed.
 And in fact, this method is trivial, as you should simply reuse and call the `append()` implementation you already have to implement this overloaded operator.